Residence Permit in Gibraltar

 The Civil Status and Registration Office in Gibraltar issues two types of residence permits for foreign citizens:

-The category 2 residence permits are designed for individuals earning at least 120,000 GIP per year and having a net worth of 2 million GIP.
+The category 2 residence permits are designed for individuals who possess net assets valuing at least £2 million.
 Foreign citizens holding category 2 residence permits must pay a tax on their worldwide income in Gibraltar.
 They are also required to rent or purchase a property in Gibraltar which will be qualified by the Gibraltar Finance Center.
 Foreign citizens with a category 2 residence permit may set up companies in Gibraltar.

 Our company registration agents in Gibraltar will help you set up a business in the country.